 The central tower rises 86 m and in contrast to the cathedral without a lantern.
 The lower sections are square but it is topped off by an octagonal crown, which has been called the ducal crown of Normandy.

 The interior of St Ouen is light, bright, somewhat bare but with marvelous proportions and magical stained-glass windows.
 Unlike the cathedral, sculptures and other decorations are limited here.
 The church is no longer a functioning religious building and mostly used for exhibitions and concerts.

 The architects used the golden mean of 1:3 in the construction of the nave: the piers are 11 m apart and the sours to the 33-m high vaults.

 Work on the Gothic cathedral started from the chancel, which was completed between 1318 and 1339.
 It has 11 chapels with some of the wall paintings from the 14th century.
-The gilded grilles closing off the chancel is mid-18th century.
+The gilded grilles closing off the chancel are from the mid-18th century.